-We are based in the so called “Crypto Valley” and we support clients with all kind of blockchain, crypto or FinTech projects from a Swiss regulatory, legal and tax perspective.
+We are based in the so-called “Crypto Valley” and we support clients with all kinds of blockchain, crypto or FinTech projects from a Swiss regulatory, legal and tax perspective.
 In particular, we advise on:

 - Compliance of new business models with regulatory requirements

 - Initial Coin Offerings (ICO’s) or Token Generating Events (TGE’s), including representation in regulatory and tax approval proceedings before the Swiss Financial Market Authority FINMA and Swiss tax authorities